google/CFU-Playground/docs/source/setup-guide.rst

 Python virtualenv ensures that you have the correct python and modules needed by this code.

-If you don't have ``virtualenv``, install it; for example, on a Debian-based Linux such as Ubuntu, use:
+If you don't have the python ``venv`` module, install it; for example, on a Debian-based Linux such as Ubuntu, use:

 .. code-block:: bash

-   $ apt install python3-virtualenv
+   $ apt install python3-venv

 Once you have virtualenv, do the following:

 .. code-block:: bash

-   $ virtualenv CFU-Playground
    $ cd CFU-Playground
+   $ python3 -m venv env
-   $ source bin/activate   # start python3 virtualenv
+   $ source env/bin/activate  # activate the python virtualenv
    $ # Check that you have the correct gcc in path
-   $ (CFU-Playground) sauron:~/fpga/CFU-Playground$ type riscv64-unknown-elf-gcc
+   $ (env) CFU-Playground $ type riscv64-unknown-elf-gcc
    riscv64-unknown-elf-gcc is hashed (/home/merlin/fpga/riscv64-unknown-elf-gcc/bin/riscv64-unknown-elf-gcc)
-   $ (CFU-Playground) sauron:~/fpga/CFU-Playground$ riscv64-unknown-elf-gcc --version |he
+   $ (env) CFU-Playground $ riscv64-unknown-elf-gcc --version
    riscv64-unknown-elf-gcc (SiFive GCC 8.3.0-2020.04.1) 8.3.0
-   $ scripts/setup         # install prerequisites
+   $ (env) CFU-Playground $ scripts/setup  # install prerequisites

 Step 6: Test Run
 ----------------